 The last block of text at the bottom says, “The City of Bloomington complies with all applicable provisions of the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and does not discriminate on the basis of disability in the admission or access to, or treatment or employment in, its services, programs, or activities.
 Upon request, accommodation will be provided to allow individuals with disabilities to participate in all City of Bloomington services, programs, and activities.
 The City has designated coordinators to facilitate compliance with the Americans with Disabilities Act of 1990 (ADA), and to coordinate compliance with Section 504 of the Rehabilitation Act of 1973 as mandated by the U.S. Department of Housing and Urban Development regulations.
 For information, contact the Human Services Division, City of Bloomington, 1800 West Old Shakopee Road, Bloomington, MN 55431-3027; (952)563-8733 (Voice); (952)563-8740 (TTY).
 Upon request, this information can be available in Braille, large print, audio tape and/or electronic format.”

-As part of the ADA Public Right of Way Transition Plan, the self-evaluation continues and approximately 550 pedestrian ramps were inspected in 2019.
-This leaves approximately 1,000 pedestrian ramps yet to be inspected of the approximately 5,000 City owned ramps.
-There were 15 new pedestrian ramps installed and 127 removed and replaced in City right-of-way in 2019 as part of construction projects like the Pavement Management Program.
+As part of the ADA Public Right of Way Transition Plan, the self-evaluation continues and approximately 100 pedestrian ramps were inspected in 2020.
+As part of the ADA transition plan it was anticipated that self-evaluation (inspection) of existing pedestrian ramps in Bloomington would complete around 2020, however, due to staff availability issues that arose in 2020, that was not possible and staff will continue to work towards completing the self-evaluation of the remaining 100 pedestrian ramps to be inspected in the City.
+There were 5 new pedestrian ramps installed and 134 removed and replaced in City right-of-way in 2020 as part of construction projects like the Pavement Management Program.